Hackitect7/routeros-scripts/scripts/README.md

 - [CheckUpdate](./CheckUpdate/)
   Checks daily for new RouterOS updates and sends an email notification if a new version is available.
 - [CreateBackupAndSendEmail](./CreateBackupAndSendEmail/)
   Creates a secure backup of the router configuration and emails it as an attachment.
 Optionally password-protected.
 Without a password, the backup is transmitted in unencrypted form, which may pose a security risk.
-Designed to be used with the built-in `SendEmailFunction`.

 (More scripts coming soon...)